DosOrtiz/rr-r-publication/README.md

 ![](figures/header.png)

-# RR Workshop Tutorial: Writing publications with R
+# Hello madafaca!
+RR Workshop Tutorial: Writing publications with R

 This tutorial in the context of the **Reproducible Research Workshop** provides you with the first steps on how to write publications in R.